MariaAmPC/Sentiment-analysis/project.md

    3.2.
 Data Understanding and Preparation (Marie)

-      Introduce the dataset to the reader
-      Describe structure and size of your dataset

-      Structure and Size of the Dataset
 In our use case, we aim to develop a classification algorithm capable of categorizing text-based data into various emotional categories.
 To achieve this, we require datasets that contain specific labels to facilitate the training and evaluation of our model.
 Our selected dataset consists of 120,000 rows and three columns: ['tweet_id', 'sentiment', 'content'].
 The data types are int64 for 'tweet_id' and object for 'sentiment' and 'content'.
 The 'content' column contains the tweets, while the 'sentiment' column holds the labels, which include categories such as empty, sadness, enthusiasm, neutral, worry, surprise, love, fun, hate, happiness, boredom, relief, and anger.

-      Describe how you prepare the dataset for your project As outlined, we focus on classifying five primary sentiment categories.
+As outlined, we focus on classifying five primary sentiment categories.
 To ensure a comprehensive data foundation, we selected the five most frequently represented labels and included the "hate" category due to its significant representation of emotion in tweets.
 Our analysis revealed an uneven distribution of data in the dataset.
 To ensure a more balanced distribution for model training, we limited the number of data points per sentiment to the level of the "sadness" category.
 This approach resulted in the following distribution:

 Although the "love" and "hate" categories remain underrepresented, we consciously opted for this trade-off to maintain a sufficient data volume for model training.
 This strategy helps optimize the balance between data diversity and volume, enhancing the model's robustness.